'Fortnite' season five is here and it's taking over the real world

 Breaking News Emails

-Raking in nearly $300 million a month, the blockbuster video game "Fortnite" is no child's play.
+Raking in an estimated $318 million a month, blockbuster video game "Fortnite" is no child's play.

 With a few tweaks on a classic "last man standing" battle royale, it's managed to suck in more than 3.4 million players and upend an entire industry.
 Added to that, kids in real life can't stop doing dance moves they learned from playing the game.